amagimedia/avplumber/README.md

 Global objects can be used to share state between nodes of different instances as long as they're within the same operating system's process.

+## Seeking infrastructure & playback control (experimental)

+Despite the architecture initially being designed solely for handling live streams, latest updates to avplumber bring playback control support.

+Seeking is complicated because queues need to be flushed to ensure that user doesn't have to wait for them to drain after requesting a seek.
+Also, we want to display frame after seek even when the player is paused.
+That's why seek commands (`seek.ms` and `seek.bytes`) need the name of the downmost node in the graph that limits output speed (in a video player it would be `realtime`).
+The graph is walked up, passing needed requests to decoder nodes and issuing the actual seek request to the `input` node.

+See `examples/video_player.avplumber` for a typical graph with playback control including seeking.
+Example control commands compatible with it:

+* `seek.ms rtsync 30000` - seek to DTS=30s
+* `pause p`, `resume p`
+* `speed.set s 0.25` - set speed to 4 times slower than realtime
+* `speed.set s 2` - set speed to 2 times faster than realtime

+### Fast seek

+If you want seeking to be as fast as possible, you'll need a specially encoded file.
+You can make it with avplumber, too.

+* Use intra-frame-only codec for `enc_video`
+* Specify `seek_table` option of the `output` node

+In your application controlling the player, parse the generated seek table and find byte offset corresponding to the timestamp you want to seek to.
+Then issue the command:

+`seek.bytes rtsync BYTES_OFFSET`

+Make sure that `preseek` is set to 0 (or unspecified) in the player's `input` node.

 ## Tips & tricks